dnsimple/dnsimple-support/content/articles/close-account.markdown

 # Deleting Yourself as a User

-Deleting yourself as a user will permanently delete all of your domains in all of your accounts, records and all associated information.
+Deleting yourself as a user will permanently delete all your domains in all your accounts, records, and all associated information.

 <warning>
 Once you delete yourself as a user, all your domains and records will be deleted.
 You'll no longer be able to request transfer codes or unlock registered domains to transfer them to another registrar.